This page has been fact checked by a Doctor of Pharmacy who specializes in Oncology. Sources of information are listed at the bottom of the article.

 Clinical trials are important for testing the effectiveness and the safety of experimental drugs and therapies.
 They also provide additional options for patients with advanced cancer, like late-stage mesothelioma.
 For some it may be a last chance to try to manage this terrible disease.

-Several trials are currently testing a new immunotherapy drug called anetumab ravtansine, which is made by Bayer.
-There have been some setbacks, but there is still great promise for this new therapy, which selectively targets certain types of cancer cells to deliver a cytotoxic drug directly to them.
+Several trials are currently testing a new targeted therapy called anetumab ravtansine, which is made by Bayer.
+There have been some setbacks, but there is still great opportunity for this new therapy, which selectively targets certain types of cancer cells to deliver a cytotoxic drug directly to them.

 Anetumab Ravtansine and ADCs

 An ADC is a drug that combines an antibody with a cytotoxic drug.
 An antibody is a protein that recognizes chemical signals on the targeted cells and binds to the abnormal cells preferentially over the normal cells.
-Antibodies have been developed by researchers to target and lead immune cells to cancer cells.
-A cytotoxic drug is a chemical that actually kills the cancer cell.
-Chemotherapy drugs, for instance, are cytotoxic.
+Antibodies have been developed by researchers to target cancer cells.

 How Anetumab Ravtansine Works

 ADCs work by using the antibody to find and recognize cancer cells and deliver the cytotoxic drug to them.
-In chemotherapy patients are given systemic, non-specific cytotoxic drugs.
-This means they circulate the body and kill any fast growing cells, both cancer and healthy cells.
-The delivery system of ADCs like anetumab ravtansine ensures that the drug only goes to and acts on cancer cells.
+In chemotherapy, patients are given systemic non-specific drugs that are cytotoxic.
+This means they circulate the body and kill any fast growing cells, including both cancer and healthy cells.
+The delivery system of ADCs like anetumab ravtansine ensures that the drug only goes to and acts upon cancer cells.

 Anetumab Ravtansine and Mesothelioma

 For an ADC to work it must have an antibody that targets an antigen on the surface of cancer cells.
 Researchers created anetumab ravtansine to target an antigen known as mesothelin.
-Mesothelin is prevalent on the surface of mesothelioma cancer cells but also on the cells that make up pancreatic and ovarian tumors.
+Mesothelin is not only prevalent on the surface of many mesothelioma cancer cells, but it is also found on the cells that make up many pancreatic and ovarian tumors.
 Healthy cells may have some mesothelin, but not nearly as much as these cancer cells, so they are not targeted to any significant degree by the drug.

-Once anetumab ravtansine is absorbed into a mesothelioma, pancreatic, or ovarian cancer cell the cytotoxic drug disrupts a specific process.
-That process in the cell is necessary for it to grow, develop, and divide.
-The drug stops cells from dividing, and they simply die.
+Once anetumab ravtansine is absorbed into a mesothelioma, pancreatic, or ovarian cancer cell, the cytotoxic drug disrupts its ability to thrive.
+The cell is unable to grow, develop, and divide.
+This disruption stops cells from dividing, and they simply die.

 Clinical Trials with Anetumab Ravtansine

-Anetumab ravtansine is a drug giving a lot of hope to patients with mesothelioma.
-It is still in clinical trials, though, and is not yet an approved treatment.
-There are currently six trials associated with the National Institutes of Health and the National Cancer Institute using this drug to treat mesothelioma.
+Anetumab ravtansine is a drug giving hope for more treatment options to patients with mesothelioma.
+However, it is still in clinical trials and is not yet an approved treatment.
+There are currently two trials associated with the National Institutes of Health and the National Cancer Institute using this drug to treat mesothelioma.
 We are awaiting results from both of these trials that have recently ended enrollment.

-One study that is currently active is testing the safety and potential side effects of anetumab ravtansine both with and without another immunotherapy drug called pembrolizumab (Keytruda).
+One study that is currently active is evaluating the safety and potential side effects of anetumab ravtansine both in combination with and without another immunotherapy drug called pembrolizumab (Keytruda).
 Patients involved in this phase I and II trial have pleural mesothelioma and have already undergone chemotherapy.